peter88213/nvhelp-de/source/export_menu.rst

 **Ein ODT-Dokument exportieren, das bearbeitet und zurückgelesen werden kann**

-Mit **Exportieren >  Manuskript zum Bearbeiten** kann man create a text document that is split into sections (to be seen in the Navigator).
+Mit **Exportieren >  Manuskript zum Bearbeiten** können Sie create a text document that is split into sections (to be seen in the Navigator).
 Der Dateinamenszusatz lautet ``_Manuskript_tmp``.